Stealth (roller coaster)

-Stealth is a launched roller coaster in the Amity area of Thorpe Park located in Surrey, England.
-Built and designed by Intamin of Switzerland for £12 million, the Accelerator Coaster model opened in 2006 as the fastest roller coaster in the UK before being passed by Hyperia in 2024.
-It is the fastest accelerating coaster in the world going from 0-80mph in 1.8 seconds.
-It is also the third tallest in the UK after Hyperia and The Big One at Blackpool Pleasure Beach.
-It reaches a height of 62.5 m and accelerates from 0 to 80 mph.
+Stealth is a hydraulically launched steel roller coaster located in the Amity area of Thorpe Park in Surrey, England.
+Designed and manufactured by Intamin of Switzerland at a cost of £12 million, the Accelerator Coaster opened in 2006.
+Upon its opening, it was the fastest roller coaster in the United Kingdom, a record later surpassed by another Thorpe Park coaster, Hyperia, in 2024.

+In 2021, following the closure of Do-Dodonpa, Stealth became the fastest accelerating roller coaster in the world, accelerating from 0 to 80 mph in 1.8 seconds.
+It is also the third tallest roller coaster in the UK, after Hyperia and The Big One at Blackpool Pleasure Beach.
+It reaches a height of 62.5 m and reaches a top speed of 80 mph.
 Riders experience a maximum of 4.7 g.